Priorities for Appointmentas Personal Representative

 MCL 700.2502 requires that a will be in writing, signed by or at the direction of the testator, and signed by at least two witnesses who signed within “a reasonable time” after witnessing the testator’s signature or acknowledgment of signing.
 A holographic will is valid without witnesses,

 if it is dated, signed, and has “material portions” in the testator’s handwriting.

 MCL 700.2503 permits probate of a document or writing that was not executed in compliance with MCL 700.2502 if the

 proponent establishes “by clear and convincing evidence” that the decedent intended it to be a will, a partial or complete revocation of a will, an addition or alteration of a will, or a partial or complete revival of a formerly revoked will or portion of a will.
+See also Attia v Hassan (In re Estate of Attia), No 327925, 2016 Mich App LEXIS 2075 (Nov 10, 2016).
 A formal proceeding is necessary to obtain a judge’s order that the document or writing is a valid will.
 Intent that a document constitutes a testator’s will can be established by extrinsic evidence, including portions of a holographic

 will that are not in the testator’s handwriting.
 MCL 700.2502(3); Korean New Hope Assembly of God v Haight (In re Estate of Smith), 252 Mich App 120, 651 NW2d 153 (2002).

 In addition to conventional wills and codicils and holographic wills, documents entitled to be the subject of informal probate include (1) statutory wills, MCL 700.2519; (2) international wills, MCL 700.2951–.2959;

 (3) writings in existence when a will is executed, incorporated by reference, MCL 700.2510; and (4) written statements or lists to dispose of items of tangible personal property other than money, MCL 700.2513.